altocodenl/tagaway/readme.md

    7. `read hash`:
       - Places the first part of `window.location.hash` into (`State.page`).
       - If the page is `signup`, it reads the second part of the hash and stores it into `Data.signup`, then modifies the hash to get rid of the extra information once it is in the store.
       - If the page is `import`, it reads the second and third part of the hash.
-If the second part is `success`, it expects the provider's name to be the third part of the hash (as sent in a redirect by the server) and sets `Data.import.PROVIDER.authOK` to `true`.
+If the second part is `success`, it expects the provider's name to be the third part of the hash (as sent in a redirect by the server) and sets `State.import.PROVIDER.authOK` to `true`.
    8. `change State.page`: validates whether a certain page can be shown, based on 1) whether the page exists; and 2) the user's session status (logged or unlogged) allows for showing it.
 Optionally sets/removes `State.redirect`, `State.page` and overwrites `window.location.hash`.
    9. `test`: loads test suite.